Epicalable/epicalable.github.io/README.md

 # WHAT'S NEW?
 ```
-1. Links and Images update
+1. Major page rebase and renovations.

 Code Checks Manifest:-
 All Checks Status: ✅